 The Commonwealth's system of higher education includes the five-campus University of Massachusetts, nine state colleges and 15 community colleges.
 The system is coordinated by the appointed Commonwealth Board of Higher Education and each institution is governed by a separate board of trustees.
 The Board of Higher Education appoints a chancellor of the system of public higher education, who is responsible for carrying out the policies established by the board.
-The fiscal 2004 GAA restructured the membership of the Board of Higher Education by decreasing the number of gubernatorial appointees from ten to five and by adding three members to represent community colleges, state colleges and the University to be selected by the chairpersons of their respective boards of trustees.
+The fiscal 2004 GAA restructured the membership of the Board of Higher Education by decreasing the number of gubernatorial appointees from ten to five and by adding three members to represent community colleges, state colleges and the University to be selected by campus presidents and the University chancellor, and adding the chairs of the legislative Joint Committee on Education, Arts and Humanities as non-voting members.

 The operating revenues of each institution consist primarily of state appropriations and of student and other fees that may be imposed by the board of trustees of each institution.
-Tuition levels are set by the Board of Higher
+Tuition levels are set by the Board of Higher Education.

-Education.
 Tuition revenue is required to be remitted to the State Treasurer by each institution; however, the Massachusetts College of Art and the Massachusetts Maritime Academy have the authority to retain tuition through fiscal 2008.
 The University of Massachusetts may retain out-of-state tuition until the end of fiscal 2005.
 The Governor's fiscal 2006 budget recommendation has proposed extending this authority for an additional year.
 The board of trustees of each institution submits operating and capital budget requests annually to the Board of Higher Education.
 The Board of Higher Education uses the data to prepare operating and capital outlay budgets for the statewide system of public higher education, which are submitted to the Fiscal Affairs Division of the Executive Office for Administration and Finance and to the House and Senate Committees on Ways and Means.
 The Legislature appropriates funds for the higher education system in the Commonwealth's annual operating budget in various line items for each institution.